 Now that the key terms are defined, I can restate the view I am about to evaluate.
 There seem to be at least two distinct interpretations of the non-cognitivist take on fiction: a weaker one and a stronger one.
 The weaker version denies that fiction provides a unique method of cognitive progress: there are no truths that can only (or at least primarily) be grasped by writing and reading texts about made-up events and characters.
 Let us call this the Weak Claim.
 The stronger version denies that fiction provides any means of cognitive progress at all: texts about made-up events and characters cannot give us good reasons to believe a truth, full stop.
 Let us call this the Strong Claim.

-It is easy to see that refuting the Strong Claim would entail refuting the Weak Claim: if fiction cannot provide any good reasons for believing truths, it cannot possibly possess a unique method of cognitive progress.
+It is easy to see that the Strong Claim entails the Weak Claim: if fiction cannot provide any good reasons for believing truths, it cannot possibly possess a unique method of cognitive progress.
 This is why I will consider the Strong Claim first.

 3. The Strong Claim